pyrocms/pyrocms-docs/content/modules-and-tags/tag-reference/session.md

 Displays or sets a piece of session data.

-If this function is provided a value, it will set the session data and display nothing.
-If no value is provided, the value of the name provided will be displayed by the function.
+If you supply a *value*, it will set the session data and display nothing, otherwise the existing value of *name* will be displayed.

 ### Attributes